 No matter the circumstances, Brazilians still insist on defending bad guys or using the mistakes of others to diminish their candidate's.

-This is just the basics anyway, we still haven't talked about the policy papers and pamphlets that litter the streets at election times and on election day.
-Not to mention the advertisements and election time on television.
-I don't even need to go into details about our country's policies, everyone is already aware.
+Anyway, that's just the basics, we haven't even talked about the political papers and pamphlets that litter the streets at election time and on election day.
+I don't even need to go into detail about the politics of our country, everyone is already aware.

 What do we learn from the elections in Japan and Brazil?

-Japan's political system is not so different from Brazil or the world.
-Fortunately, Japan does not force people to vote, nor does it tolerate disorder or corruption in its country.
-If an act of corruption occurs and it is discovered, the person must apologize publicly and could be arrested and lost his position.
+Japan's political system is not so different from Brazil or the rest of the world.
+Fortunately, Japan does not force people to vote, nor does it tolerate messiness or corruption in its country.
+If an act of corruption occurs and is discovered, the person must apologize publicly and can be imprisoned and lose their position.

 Unfortunately in Brazil politicians steal in our face and still advertise it.
 I laugh when I see an advertisement on television of a politician talking about the thefts of others, or people on social media trying to defend their candidate from corruption through name-calling or accusations from the enemy side.